LIVE-GS: LLM Powers Interactive VR Experience with Physics-Aware Gaussian Splatting: Experiments

-In training stage, we choose $\lambda_1 = 0.2$ for image loss and $\lambda_{2d}=1, \lambda_{3d}=2$ for grouping loss.
-All dataset is trained for 30000 iterations.
-But considering the training speed and memory usage, 3d loss is only enabled for first 5000 iterations.
-In feature-mask segmentation, we choose $\theta_1 = 0.3$ and $\theta_2$ from 0.2 to 0.4 for object-level segmentation.
-In the inpainting stage, we train the scene with another 10000 iterations while allowing density control for the first 5000 iterations, avoiding excessive Gaussian kernels.
+LIVE-GS focuses on reconstructing an immersive physics-based VR with static Gaussian assets.
+However, for the completeness of our system, we still integrate the Gaussian training code, which is built on \cite{ye2023gaussian,hu2024semantic}.
+For our core material analysis module, we construct it with \textit{Langchain} framework \cite{topsakal2023creating}.
+For physical simulation and interaction in VR, we build our underlying physical system based on Obi solver \cite{obi_solver_website} and \highlightRewrite{Rayfire \cite{rayfire2025}} in Unity 2022.3.30. \highlightRewrite{We also implement a distance field to achieve efficient detection.}

+\highlightRewrite{When reconstructing meshes of an elastic body, we choose $\alpha=0.03$.
+While for rigid body mesh reconstruction, we employed a voxelization parameter of 0.02 combined with $\alpha=0.1$.
+The sampling density $d$ for particles is set as 15, and the substep is fixed at 4.
+All other parameters remain constant during the whole experiment.}

-Our system is tested on Intel(R) Core(TM) i9-14900K CPU with 64GB memory and a NVIDIA GeForce RTX 4080 SUPER GPU with 16GB.
+Our VR system is tested on Intel(R) Core(TM) i9-14900K CPU with 64GB memory and an NVIDIA GeForce RTX 4080 SUPER GPU with 16 GB.
 We conduct our VR experiments on Quest 3 equipment with controllers.